-The Trinity Book Club meets after the 10:00 Sunday service to discuss books of interest while enjoying fellowship over a potluck lunch.
+The Trinity Book Club meets after the 10:00 Sunday service (approximately at noon) to discuss books of interest while enjoying fellowship over a potluck lunch.
 All are welcome—even if you have not finished reading the book!

 Previous books discussed:

 Colum McCann’s Let The Great World Spin!

 Watch For The Light: Readings for Advent and Christmas